EChilin5/SimpleTodo/README.md

 Eventually it loaded successfully.

 Similar issues as before emulator is a bit slow, so hard to tell if I use OnClicked correctly

+Added a splash screen to the app.
+The main issue I encountered is designing the screen and implementing it because I deleted the id of the image and kept getting a blank screen appearing.

 ## License